 Disadvantages of Compounds

-Hard to determine the final outcome, use a tracking tool
+Hard to determine the final outcome without the use of a tracking tool

-Important differences that need attention (whole plant vs extract vs hemp, THC to CBD ratios, etc.)
+Important differences that need attention (whole plant vs isolate, THC vs hemp, THC to CBD ratios, etc.)

 Conclusion: Get Informed About Your Products

 Different types of topicals/compounds have their own unique benefits.
 To find the right one for you, look into a product's ingredients to compare the non-trivial details.